Palace: Serbia

 The two dynasties of post-Ottoman Serbia, Karađorđević and Obrenović, built numerous royal residences throughout the country.
 The most prominent are to be found in the capital, Belgrade: the Stari Dvor and Novi Dvor (Old Palace and New Palace, respectively) in the downtown, and the Dedinje Royal Compound which includes the Kraljevski Dvor the Beli Dvor (Royal Palace and White Palace, respectively) in the suburb of Dedinje.

 Spain

 With over a thousand years of monarchic history, Spain has many palaces of its own that were built for different monarchs or nobles.
 Among these palaces is the Royal Palace of Madrid, also referred to as the Palacio Real.
 The palace is the largest palace in Europe with over 2,800 rooms but at the current time is of use for only governmental business while the royal family resides in the smaller Palacio de la Zarzuela.

-In addition to the Royal Palace of Madrid, Alcázar of Seville (which mixes, with the delicate Moorish filigree, European Christian architectural styles), the Alhambra, the Monastery of San Lorenzo de El Escorial and the Royal Palace of Aranjuez, fine baroque palace is surrounded by gardens.
-Currently, the royal family and prime minister live in the more modest Palace of Zarzuela and Palace of Moncloa, respectively.
+In addition to the Royal Palace of Madrid, Alcázar of Seville (which mixes European Christian architectural styles with Moorish filigree), the Alhambra, the Monastery of San Lorenzo de El Escorial and the Royal Palace of Aranjuez, fine baroque palace is surrounded by gardens.
+As of 2026, the royal family and prime minister live in the Palace of Zarzuela and Palace of Moncloa, respectively.